How to design a round yoke crochet sweater

 - Number of stitches at yoke split (including how many will be allocated to the body and sleeves)

-- Number of rows from neck line to yoke split
+- Number of rows from neckline to yoke split

 This post explains how to calculate your stitch and row counts based on your gauge.